✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 Seminole Shores Tree Removal

 Tree removal in Seminole Shores is a risk decision first and a cutting job second.
-The page is focused on unsafe, declining, storm-damaged, or poorly placed trees where removal may protect roofs, driveways, utilities, fences, and usable yard space near Leighton Park.
+The guidance focuses on unsafe, declining, storm-damaged, or poorly placed trees where removal may protect roofs, driveways, utilities, fences, and usable yard space.

 Palm species in this area need attention to crown condition, spear health, and storm exposure before risk escalates.